 - Write down any questions you have, and bring the list with you to the visit.
 You can also use the free Vaccines on the Go mobile app for recording your questions (In the “Connect” section under “Save notes or questions”).

 - Be sure to ask vaccine-related questions before the office staff comes in with the vaccine.
 Usually, vaccines are given after a physical examination and discussion with the parents.

 - Read the Vaccine Information Sheets and any other materials that the office staff provides to you.

 - Bring along a favorite toy or blanket.

 - Talk reassuringly to your child.
 Also, make eye contact with, smile at, and cuddle your child leading up to and immediately following the immunizations.

 - Check with your child's doctor about giving the child a non-aspirin pain reliever.

 In addition, for toddlers:

 - Be honest with your child, explaining that it may hurt a bit, but it will not hurt for long.
-And the vaccine will keep him healthy.
+Also, explain that vaccines keep us healthy.